realyarilabs/open_banking_workshop/PITCHME.md

 ---

-## Open Banking and PSD2
-Open Banking and PSD2 are complementary regulatory initiatives.

-The Open Banking initiative is the first industry wide effort to deliver some of the benefits of PSD2.
+## How did this started ?
+In the begining there was GDPR !

 ---
+## Open Banking & PSD2

+They are complementary regulatory initiatives.

+The Open Banking initiative is the first industry wide effort to standardise and deliver some of the benefits of PSD2.

+---

 ## Open Banking and PSD2

-This is a good news as it increases competition and lowers barriers to entry.
+This increases competition and lowers barriers to entry for Fintechs.
-Meaning, more choice, affordability, variety of services, and options for adoption.
+More choice, affordability, variety of services, and options for adoption.

 ---